 Kindle Unlimited is $9.99 a month, making it a fantastic deal for the heavy reader.

-The cost to sign up for Scribd is $8.99 a month.
+The cost of Scribd is a mere $8.99 a month.

 Yet another ebook subscription service, Playster actually offers unlimited games, movies, and music along with their books in one package deal.
 That said, the content is fairly limited, and some customers have had issues with the way things work at Playster.
 Therefore, you may want to do some research for jumping on board this service.